U.S. Embassy Jakarta, Indonesia - JAK

 After Your Visa Interview

-A Consular Officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
+A consular officer can decide on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
-Do not sell your house, car, or property; resign from your job; or make non-refundable flight or other travel arrangements until you have received your immigrant visa.
+Do not quit your job, sell your property, or make non-refundable travel arrangements until you have received your immigrant visa.

 If more information is needed